Jerry L. Allen

 An accounting alumnus, Dr. Ralph Ketner came to Trine, then Tri-State College in 1937 at age 17 following the death of his parents during the Great Depression.
 In 1957, He co-founded Food Town, later to become Food Lion, a successful 1,300 store grocery chain in the mid-Atlantic and southeast United States.

 Dr. Ketner is a benefactor of Trine University’s Ketner School of Business and has contributed nearly $2 million to endow a chair as well as establish an endowment fund in the school.
 The Ketner Sports Center in Hershey Hall is also named in his honor.

-Now retired Dr. Ketner keeps an office at Catawba College in Salisbury, N.C. where he is a consultant to the business school.
+Throughout retirement, Dr. Ketner kept an office at Catawba College in Salisbury, N.C. where he was a consultant to the business school.
 He received Trine University’s highest honor, the Pillar of Success Award in 2005.
 The award recognizes individuals for their achievements and accomplishments, leadership, service, philanthropy, commitment to their community and Trine University.

 John J. McKetta Jr.